ThePerfectStrangers/TechnicalDocumentation/Stage Diagram/Live Shows/README.md

 * Live Sound
   * Speakers & Subs
     * Pack in their soft cases
-    * The poles that support the speakers on the subwookfers do not currently fit in any case.
-They need to be transported loosely, but care needs to be taken to ensure they don't get too scratch up or scratch something around them.
+    * The poles that support the speakers on the subwoofers need to be transported in the trunk.
   * Mixer Box/Snake Boxes/IEM boxes
-    * Ensure all latches are latched correctly
+    * Ensure all latches are latched correctly and flaps are down.
     * When removing cases, try and keep the cases grouped together.
 We have 3U, 4U, and 6U cases.
   * Microphones
-    * Place all microphones in the case labled `Microphone Case`
+    * Place all microphones in the case labeled `Microphone Case`
-  * Wireless Router
-    * Place all networking equipment in the case labled `Utility Case`
 * Drums
   * Drums
-    * All drums have a case which latch.
+    * All drums have a labeled case which latch.
 There should be 4 tom cases, 1 snare case, and 1 bass drum case.
 They may be stored inside each other while not in use.
     * Cymbals
       * There are 2 hard cymbal packs.
-All cymbals except for the Zil-Bel can be packed in the cases.
+All cymbals except for the Zil-Bels can be packed in the cases.
-      * The Zil-Bel is transported in the clear case labled `Percussion Equipment` along with the clamps, shakers, etc.
+      * The Zil-Bel is transported in the clear case labeled `Percussion Equipment` along with the clamps, shakers, etc.
     * Rack
       * The preferred method for transporting the rack is to leave it connected.
-If this is not possible, then disconnect the middle rack first.
+If this is not possible, then:
+        1. Disconnect the middle rack first.
 The two side racks should be able to stand on their own.
-After that,remove the legs from the side racks and transport.
-Be sure to remove all cymbals and percussion equipment before transporting. **DO NOT REMOVE THE CYMBAL ARMS FROM THE RACK**.
+        2. After that,remove the legs from the side racks and transport.
+        3. Be sure to remove all cymbals and percussion equipment before transporting. **DO NOT REMOVE THE CYMBAL ARMS FROM THE RACK**.

 * Guitars

 * Bass

 * Keyboards

 ### Cases